 Timothy Gene Southern, 62, passed away on Friday, February 07, 2020 at his home in Garrett Kentucky.
 He was born on November 23, 1957 in Clarksburg, WV to the late Charles Edward Southern and Lillian V Southern of Shinnston.

-To send flowers in memory of Timothy Gene Southern, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Timothy Gene Southern, please visit our Heartfelt Sympathies Store.

 Timothy is also survived by his wife, Vickie King Southern and step-son, Charles Nevan Slone both of Garrett Kentucky; daughter, Jaimie Wilks and her husband Brian of Louisa Kentucky; daughter, Jessica Harvey of Morgantown, WV; son, Jason Charles Southern and his wife Gwen of Milton, WV; brother, Jackie Charles Southern and his wife Deborah of Shinnston; brother, Mark Alan Southern and his wife Kimberly of Shinnston; sister, Suzanne Southern of Shinnston; sister, Traci Nicholson and her husband Charles of Shinnston ; brother, Christopher Jay Southern of Shinnston ; uncles, Edgar and Irene Southern of Adamsville, Jack and Saundra Morgan of Fairmont; cousins, Jeff Morgan of Fairmont, Todd and Misty Morgan of Fairmont, Jackie and Tim Pingley of Parkersburg, Micheal and LeeAnn Romeo of Shinnston, Sherri Hileman of Mississippi, Steven and Jodi Southern of Clarksburg, David and Michelle Southern of Salem, Michael and Diane Southern of Shinnston; grandchildren, Christopher Charles Southern, Noah Adam Wilks, Abi Suzanne Wilks, Lexi Grace Harvey, Tucker Harvey and Kylie Collins a grandchild at heart.
 Nieces and Nephews; Ashley Lynn and Donald Wolfe, Adam and Kayla Southern, Whitney and Pat Boggess, Megan and Derrick McIntyre, Jaci R. Southern Gabriel, Ricky Hyre, Jamie Hyre, Alexandria Southern and Lilli Southern along with several great- nieces and nephews.